sbozich/sbozich.github.io/_tabs/about.md

 ## Bachelor of Economics, MBA

-Back in time, have invested in higher education in Economics and earned my <a href="https://sbozich.github.io/assets/about/01Bachelor.pdf" target="_blank">Bachelor degree</a>, which is <a href="https://sbozich.github.io/assets/about/02StatementofcomparabilityforforeignhighereducationqualificationsGermany.pdf" target="_blank">officialy recognized</a> in Germany as well.
+Back in time, have invested in higher education in Economics and earned my <a href="https://sbozich.github.io/assets/about/01Bachelor.pdf" target="_blank">Bachelor degree</a>, which is officialy <a href="https://sbozich.github.io/assets/about/02StatementofcomparabilityforforeignhighereducationqualificationsGermany.pdf" target="_blank">recognized</a> in Germany as well.

 Surprisingly, that was not enough for me so I pursued and successfully finished <a href="https://sbozich.github.io/assets/about/03MBA.pdf" target="_blank">MBA studies</a>.